yciabaud/jmeter-ssh-sampler/README.md

 Using the plugin is simple (assuming familiarity with SSH and JMeter):

+### SSH Command

 1. Create a new Test Plan
 2. Add a Thread Group
 3. Add a Sampler > SSH Command
-4. Specify the host to connect to, port, username and password (unencrypted), and a command to execute (such as date)
+4. Specify the host to connect to, port, username and password (unencrypted) or a key file, and a command to execute (such as date)
+5. Add a Listener > View Results Tree
+6. Run the test

+### SSH SFTP

+1. Create a new Test Plan
+2. Add a Thread Group
+3. Add a Sampler > SSH SFTP
+4. Specify the host to connect to, port, username and password (unencrypted) or a key file, and a SFTP command to execute (such as get)
+5. Specify a source file to download, an output file or to print the content in the test
 5. Add a Listener > View Results Tree
 6. Run the test